IBM/db2forzosdeveloperextension-about/docs/working-with-sql/canceling-running-sql.md

 Db2 Developer Extension provides support for canceling SQL statements while they are running.
 This feature is useful when you need to cancel long-running or unresponsive SQL statements.

-Note: Currently, only SQL statements executed from files that end with **.sql** can be canceled.

-Currently, only SQL statements that are executed from the SQL editor using the **Run All** or **Run Selected SQL** options can be canceled.
+Note: Currently, only SQL statements that are executed from the SQL editor using the **Run All** or **Run Selected SQL** options can be canceled.

 When an SQL script is running, a notification with the the **Cancel** button is displayed in the lower right corner of the window.